Sabrina Carpenter Drops New Song "Skin" Amid Olivia Rodrigo-Joshua Bassett Love Triangle Rumors - E! Online

 Well, back in November, Joshua and Sabrina shared videos on their TikTok accounts of each other spoofing "audition tapes" for Sharkboy and Lavagirl in full costume, which made fans believe they spent a lot of time together during quarantine.

-So, if "driver's license"—which received the stamp of approval from Taylor Swift—is about the "Common Sense" singer, then Olivia's line, "And you're probably with that blonde girl/ Who always made me doubt/ She's so much older than me/ She's everything I'm insecure about" would be about 21-year-old Sabrina, right?
+So, if "driver's license"—which received the stamp of approval from Taylor Swift—is about the "Common Sense" singer, then Olivia's line, "And you're probably with that blonde girl/ Who always made me doubt/ She's so much older than me/ She's everything I'm insecure about," would be about 21-year-old Sabrina, right?
 Makes sense, really.

 And while no reps from the trio have commented on the rumors, "Skin" certainly adds fuel to the love triangle drama.